Bode2222/FightSim/README.md

 Imagine making luffy vs big mama in the fight sim for example.
 One piece is a big sub and is perfect for selling the product.

-Imagine it coming preloaded with your favorite characters, or a game mode where you spend points to give your characters certain moves or improve their stats, or a story mode that allows you to craft your character as you wish and simply provide the site with fanart to see them come to life fighting.
-Imagine the audience of Write with jenna moreci getting their hands on this
+Imagine it coming preloaded with your favorite characters, or a game mode where you spend points to give your characters certain moves or improve their stats every round, or a story mode that allows you to craft your character as you wish and simply provide the site with fanart to see them come to life fighting.
+Imagine the audience of 'Write with jenna moreci' getting their hands on this
 ## Customers
-Animation subreddits, fanfiction writers, anime sites, AO3, Fanfiction.net
+Animation subreddits, fanfiction writers, anime sites, AO3, Fanfiction.net.
+Imagine a youtube channel with ai generated pictures for the story and these animations for the fights.